Fiserv/Commerce-Hub/docs/Resources/Guides/BYOID.md

 ---
-tags: [carat, commerce-hub, enterprise, merchant-identifier, order-identifier, merchant-id, terminal-id, mid, tid, transaction-id, order-id]
+tags: [carat, commerce-hub, enterprise, merchant-identifier, order-identifier, merchant-id, terminal-id, mid, tid, transaction-id, order-id, custom-identifiers]
 ---

-# Bring Your Own Identifier
+# Custom Identifiers

 Commerce Hub supports the ability for mercant's to use thier own Merchant Identifiers and Order Identifiers.
 This allows a seemless integration into existing merchant APIs and databases.

+---

 ## Merchant Identifiers